Creating new documents

 In VectorStyler there are four commands, all located in the File menu, that can be used to create a new document.
 Depending on the selected command, the new document will be created with a blank canvas using the selected artboard formatting options.
 The following document creation commands are available:

-- The New Document command (shortcut Command+N) is the default, and probably most common way to create a new document.
-This command creates an empty new document without any extra steps, using the default document template.
+- The New Document command (shortcut Command+N (Mac) or Control+N (Windows)) is the default, and probably most common way to create a new document.
+This command creates an new empty document without any extra steps, using the default document template.
 Some of the default document options, like grid or guideline visibility, may depend on a previously opened document.
 The New Document command is the simplest and easiest way to create a new document to quickly start with a design.
+The specific options of the default document template are retained from the previous use of the New Document Setup command.

-- The New Document Setup command (shortcut Option+Command+N) command creates a new document by first showing a modal view to select various document formatting options.
+- The New Document Setup command (shortcut Option+Command+N (Mac) or Alt+Control+N (Windows)) command creates a new document by first showing a modal view to select various document formatting options.
 This view is similar to the document setup view accessible from the File - Document Setup command, except that when creating a new document a New tab is also available.

 The following options are available when creating a new document: